music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 piano
 sonata Op.
 14, no. 2 and its concluding ‘codetta’.

-{% include plainExample.html example="./v3/examples/performances/performances-sample305.xml" valid="false" %}
+{% include plainExample.html example="examples/performances/performances-sample305.xml" valid="false" version=page.version %}

 Please note that the begin and end times of clips may overlap.
 In the preceding example,